Aashi24/shreyakr-portfolio/final_project_part2_shreya.md

 I intend to design my revised wireframes on PowerPoint because I seek a little more clarity and specificity than what Balsamiq has to offer.

+(#Note: This project is easier to view on a mobile device)

 # (1) Wirefames / storyboard for user feedback